Mistress America: Plot

 When Dylan comes home, rather than dismiss Brooke, he asks her to pitch her restaurant.
-Brooke stumbles, but Tracy, still enthused by the project, helps her to pitch it.
+Brooke stumbles, but Tracy, still enthused by the project, helps her pitch it.
 Dylan tells Brooke he will give her the money but insists that, rather than invest in it, he will give it to her to cover the debt she will have from dissolving the business.
-Seeing that Tracy is upset by this, and also the toxic effect the offer is immediately having on Dylan and Mamie-Claire's relationship, Brooke ultimately refuses the money.
+Seeing that Tracy is upset by this, and also the toxic effect the offer is immediately having on Dylan and Mamie-Claire's relationship, Brooke refuses the money.

 Meanwhile, Nicolette, who witnessed Tracy kissing Tony, confronts Tracy about her short story.
-The entire party reads it, and Brooke becomes offended by the brutal way in which Tracy characterized her.
+The entire party reads it, and Brooke becomes offended by how Tracy characterized her.
 She informs her that they are no longer about to become sisters, as their parents no longer want to marry, and tells Tracy that she will sue.
-Upset, Tracy, sitting outside the house, takes a hit on the bong that Tony had earlier fashioned from an apple with her initial emblazoned on it, smoking marijuana that he had presumably stolen from Dylan's freezer.
+Upset, Tracy, sitting outside the house, takes a hit on the bong that Tony had earlier fashioned from an apple with her initial emblazoned on it, smoking marijuana from Dylan's freezer.

-Tracy's story is accepted by the university's prestigious literary society, and for a while she joins the group.
+Tracy's story is accepted by the university's prestigious literary society, and she joins the group.
 Still finding herself unable to fit in, she decides to start her own literary club, inviting both Tony and Nicolette to apply for membership.

 Finding herself alone on Thanksgiving, Tracy goes to Brooke's old apartment and finds her packing her things, about to move to Los Angeles.
 She learns that Brooke was able to cover her debts, as Mamie-Claire gave her what would have been her share of money from the T-shirt business.
 Brooke also tells her that she has passed the SAT and that she has been accepted into college and is considering going.
 Tracy invites Brooke to have Thanksgiving dinner with her.
-The two eat out at a restaurant, as the film concludes with Tracy, as narrator, musing: "Being a beacon of hope for lesser people is a lonely business."
+The two eat out at a restaurant, with Tracy, as narrator, musing: "Being a beacon of hope for lesser people is a lonely business."